| |

 Frontier Airlines is notorious for canceling flights on short notice or delaying them by hours.
 That is not always helpful for children who find comfort in strict routines.

-I had a flight set to arrive in the afternoon the day before I have to work and my children needed to go to school.
-My children and I were delayed terribly.
-We were supposed to arrive at 3 PM, and we wound up getting picked up at 11 PM.
+I had a flight set to arrive in the afternoon, the day before I had to work, and my children needed to go to school.
+My children and I were terribly delayed.
+We were supposed to arrive at 3 PM, but we ended up being picked up at 11 PM.

 I always give us a day of leeway now.
-On yet another flight, my son’s ears started to hurt, and he starts gently knocking his forehead with his fist.
+On yet another flight, my son’s ears started hurting, and he began gently knocking his forehead with his fist.
 Another flight attendant told my son to stop.
-It’s frustrating because stimming is what calms him down and my son was nearly calm when the flight attendant intervened.
+It’s frustrating because stimming is what calms him down, and my son was nearly calm when the flight attendant intervened.
 In each of these cases, he wasn’t yelling, screaming, or hurting anyone.

 We need to continue to advocate for a world with autism acceptance during travel.

-Frontier is a great deal cheaper than most airlines.
+Frontier is much cheaper than most airlines.
 Unless you use all the bells and whistles of flying a commercial airline, you’re better off flying on a value airline.
 With Frontier, you only pay for the perks that you want.
-Do you always skip the snacks and drinks passed onboard?
+Do you always skip the snacks and drinks passed on board?
 Great- Frontier will save you tons of money!

 Photo Credit: Tomas Del Coro